Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/04/migrating-existing-tests-to-approvaltests.md

 ## Summary

-You don’t just have to use this library to verify text states, it works with complex object types too.
+You don't just have to use this library to verify text states, it works with complex object types too.
 This makes it a powerful way to verify complicated states without writing multiple assertions.

 ApprovalTests also has flavours to help you test specific project types, for example there is a technique that allows you to test MVC views.